ronnymarca81/adecco/README.md

 - GIT
 - MONGODB
 - NEXTAUTH
-- TAILWIND
+- TAILWIND CSS

 ## Features

-What your application does,
+**What your application does,
 Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.
+Some of the challenges you faced and features you hope to implement in the future.**

 - Intuitive and easy-to-use interface.
 - Route redirection.